 The amazing thing about renters insurance is that it is extremely cheap!
 I’m talking incredibly cheap.
-When I was going to college, I had a $5,000 renters insurance policy, and I was paying $4 per month for the policy.
+When I was going to college, I had a renters insurance policy worth $5,000, and I was paying $4 per month for the policy.
 Plus, I used the same company that did my auto insurance, and I received a “multi-policy discount” of $15 on the car insurance.
-The bottom line – it was free.
+The bottom line: it was free.

 Why did I choose $5,000 for my policy?
 I really only had a computer and TV that I cared about, but my apartment also had a cheap couch, a bed, and my clothes.
 I figured in a worst-case scenario, that $5,000 would get me back on my feet.

 You can take the $4 per month as a baseline.
-You can get a $10,000 policy for about $10/month, and a $20,000 for about $20/mo.
+You can get a policy worth $10,000 for about $10 per month, and a policy worth $20,000 for about $20 per month.
 The question is, as a college student, do you really need that much insurance?

 This is always the tough one, because every company calls their coverage a little something different.
 Plus, each insurance company typically offers add-ons that may or may not be of value to you.

-The biggest thing you’re looking for coverage in is property protection.
-You want to make sure that you stuff is safe.
+The biggest benefit you’re looking for is property protection.
+You want to make sure that your stuff is safe.
 A typical policy would cover:

 - Liability: This is coverage that insures you if you are sued.
 Say your dog bites someone, and they sue for the cost of medical bills.
 Your liability coverage will help you pay for this expense.

 - Deductible: This is what you pay if something happens.
 Many policies offer no deductible, but the average deductible is $500.
-I would aim for a $0 deductible policy, but get the lower amount you can afford.
+I would aim for a deductible of $0 for a policy, but get the lower amount you can afford.

-- ACV vs. Replacement Cost: This determines wether you will get the actual cash value of the loss, or the replacement cost of the loss.
-Think about it this way: if you’re 2 year old laptop is stolen, will you get enough money to buy a new laptop, or will they give you the current eBay price for your laptop.
+- ACV vs. replacement cost: This determines whether you will get the actual cash value of the loss or the replacement cost of the loss.
+Think about it this way: if your two-year-old laptop is stolen, will you get enough money to buy a new laptop, or will they give you the current eBay price for your laptop?
 I always opt for replacement cost, since I will get a new laptop.

-Random Coverages (You may not need, but could depending on your situation):
+Here are some random coverages (you may not need these, but you could depending on your situation):